CPC31320 Certificate III in Wall and Floor Tiling – Learn on the Job as an Apprentice

 - Business owner

-The Certificate III in Wall and Floor Tiling is employment-based training.
-You must be employed as an apprentice with an employer that can provide or arrange to provide adequate facilities, range of work, supervision and on-the-job-training.
-They must also hold relevant tiling qualifications.
+This course is offered through an Apprenticeship Pathway.
+To enrol, you must be employed as an apprentice with an employer who can provide appropriate facilities, range of work, supervision and on-the-job-training.
+The employer must also hold relevant tiling qualifications.

 Refer to the Queensland Government’s eligibility requirements for apprenticeships for more information on entry requirements and eligibility.